 In general, before agreeing to auspice another organisation, the auspicor, should:

-- ensure they are is satisfied that the project or activities for which the funding is sought for the auspicee, furthers the mission of your organisation in some way, and
+- ensure they are satisfied that the project or activities for which the funding is sought for the auspicee, furthers the mission of the auspicor organisation in some way, and

-- check their constituent documents (constitution, rules, by-laws) to ensure that entering into the auspicing agreement is consistent with the objects and powers of your organisation.
+- check its constituent documents (ie. constitution, rules, by-laws) to ensure that entering into the auspicing agreement is consistent with the objects and powers of the organisation

 - what is auspicing and when is auspicing appropriate?